Zoom works perfectly on Linux and supports variants of Linux distros. Here I will show you the simplest way to install the Zoom client on Ubuntu.

 - For Linux Type, select Ubuntu.

-- You are most likely running a 64 bit system.
-So under the OS Architecture, select 64 bit.
+- You are most likely running a 64-bit system.
+So under the OS Architecture, choose 64 bit.

 - Hit the Download button to start downloading the Zoom installation file.

 Once you have downloaded the file, the next step is the installation process.

 We have the file now.
 Navigate to your downloads directory, find the Zoom package, and double-click on it.